-The occupancies of the four rotational conformers of (R)- or (S)-rimantadine were allowed to float during refinement; alternate conformers were removed from the model if their occupancy refined to zero.
+The occupancies of the four rotational conformers of (R)- or (S)-rimantadine were allowed to float during refinement; alternate conformers were removed from the model if their occupancy was refined to zero.
 Each structure contains four tetramers per asymmetric unit; the refined occupancies for the four rimantadine rotational conformers for each tetramer are shown in Table S2.
 To summarize: for the structure of (R)-rimantadine bound to M2(22-46), three conformers were observed per tetramer with some variations in the occupancy of each (R)-rimantadine conformer depending on the tetramer.
 In the structure of (S)-rimantadine bound to M2(22-46), three of the tetramers have relatively high (> 0.30) occupancy for two of the (S)-rimantadine conformers, with the other two conformers having either zero or < 0.05 occupancy.
 The fourth tetramer has low occupancy (0.01 and 0.11) for two of the conformers and relatively high occupancy (>0.40) for the other two.
-These data suggest that there are slight differences between the hydration of each enantiomer, though the binding mechanism remains the same for both.
+These data suggest that the binding mechanism remains the same for both enantiomers with the observed slight differences likely due to the hydration of each enantiomer.